Martha Graham Dance Company

 Saturday Matinee: American Original

-This program illuminates the origin, development and fruition of Graham’s contributions to the birth of a new American art form: modern dance.
-The program begins with 5 solo works from the 1920s and 30s: Incense (1906); Serenata Morisca (c 1920); Lamentation (1930); Satyric (1932); and Spectre (1937).
-Rather than presenting the works traditionally with formal entrances, exits and pauses for bows, each work is interwoven with recently discovered films of four benchmark dances that span the same era.
+This program illuminates the origin, development, and fruition of Graham’s contributions to the birth of a new American art form: modern dance.
+The program begins with five solo works from the 1920s and thirties: Incense (1906); Serenata Morisca (c.
+1920); Lamentation (1930); Satyric (1932); and Spectre (1937).
+Rather than presenting the works traditionally with formal entrances, exits, and pauses for bows, each work is interwoven with recently discovered films of four benchmark dances that span the same era.
 This treatment merges the dances in a variety of ways, even allowing dancers to travel into and out of a projection, or dance with the images of their predecessors.
 After intermission, the audience views dancers performing Appalachian Spring.
 Diversion of Angels completes the afternoon, a short piece inspired by a Wassily Kandinsky painting that Graham viewed at the Art Institute here while on tour with the East Village Follies.

 Martha Graham Dance Company